Search Efficient Binary Network Embedding: Experiments

 \section{Experiments}

-In this section, we conduct experiments on six real-world networks to evaluate the performance of binary node representations learned by BinaryNE for node similarity search, including search precision, response time and memory usage.
+In this section, we conduct experiments on six real-world networks to evaluate the effectiveness of binary node representations learned by BinaryNE for node similarity search, including search precision, response time, and memory usage, \jy{as well as on node classification and node clustering.
+The detailed experimental settings are given in the Appendix.}